wp-plugins/wp-ultimate-recipe/readme.txt

 == Upgrade notice ==

+= 0.0.20 =
+Upgrade for WordPress 3.8 compatibility and some bugfixes

 = 0.0.19 =
-* Upgrade necessary for premium users
+Upgrade necessary for premium users

 = 0.0.18 =
 Update for some bug fixes